J-Cowsert/InstProf/README.md

 InstProf is a lightweight C++ profiling library that instruments code execution using RAII-based scope tracking.
 It records timing information for annotated code regions (called "zones") and aggregates statistics.
-The library uses a producer-consumer architecture where instrumented application threads generate profiling events with minimal overhead, while a dedicated worker thread processes these events asynchronously and builds timing statistics.

 Primary Use Cases: